Exclusive Supermask Subnetwork Training for Continual Learning: Method

 \looseness=-1

-\textbf{Finding Exclusive Mask Parameters:} Given a learned mask $M_i$, we use all the previous tasks' masks $M_1, \hdots, M_{i-1}$ to create a free parameter mask $M^{free}_i$, that finds the parameters selected by the mask $M_i$ that were not selected by any of the previous masks.
+\paragraph{Finding Exclusive Mask Parameters:} Given a learned mask $M_i$, we use all the previous tasks' masks $M_1, \hdots, M_{i-1}$ to create a free parameter mask $M^{free}_i$, that finds the parameters selected by the mask $M_i$ that were not selected by any of the previous masks.
 We do this by -- (1) creating a new mask $M_{1:i-1}$ containing all the parameters already updated by any of the previous tasks by taking a union of all the previous masks $\{M_j\}_{j=1}^{i-1}$ by using the logical \textit{or} operation, and (2) Then we obtain a mask $M^{free}_i$ by taking the intersection of all the network parameters not used by any previous task which is given by the negation of the mask $M_{1:i-1}$ with the current task mask $M_i$ via a logical \textit{and} operation.
 Next, we use this mask $M^{free}_i$ for the exclusive supermask subnetwork weight training.

-\looseness=-1 \textbf{Exclusive Supermask Subnetwork Weight Training:} For training the subnetwork parameters for task $t_i$ given the free parameter mask $M^{free}_i$, we perform the forward pass on the model after applying the mask $M^{free}_i$ as $model(x, W \odot M^{free}_i)$, where $\odot$ is the element-wise multiplication.
-Hence, during the weight training, only the parameters corresponding to the mask $M^{free}_i$ are updated because the gradient value is 0 for all the weights $w_{uv}$ where $m^{free}_{uv} = 0$.
+\looseness=-1 \paragraph{Exclusive Supermask Subnetwork Weight Training:} For training the subnetwork parameters for task $t_i$ given the free parameter mask $M^{free}_i$, we perform the forward pass on the model as $model(x, W \odot \hat{M}_i)$ where $\hat{M}_i = M^{free}_i + ((1-M^{free}_i) \odot M_i).detach()$, where $\odot$ is the element-wise multiplication.
+Hence, $\hat{M}_i$ allows us to use all the connections in $M_i$ during the forward pass of the training but during the backward pass, only the parameters in $M^{free}_i$ are updated because the gradient value is 0 for all the weights $w_{uv}$ where $m^{free}_{uv} = 0$.
 While during the inference on task $t_i$ we use the mask $M_i$.
 In contrast, \modelorg{} uses the task mask $M_i$ both during the training and inference as $model(x, W^{(i-1)} \odot M_i)$.
 This updates all the parameters in the mask including the parameters that are already updated by previous tasks that result in CF. Therefore, in cases where the sparse overlap is high, \method{} is preferred over \modelorg{}.
 To summarize, \method{} circumvents the CF issue of \modelorg{} while benefiting from the subnetwork training to improve overall performance as shown in Figure \ref{fig:sp_overlap}.